Tibial tuberosity transfer (TTT) includes a group of surgical procedures to improve the tracking of the patella in its underlying groove.

 How does the TT-TG distance contribute to decision-making?

-The surgeon is able to assess how much the tibial tuberosity needs to be moved by measuring the TT-TG distance.
-This is a measurement derived from a CT scan or MRI scan, where overlapping views of the groove and the tuberosity give an estimate of how far out of alignment the tuberosity is.
-If it is more than 15-20mm it is considered significant.
+The measurement is derived from a CT scan or MRI scan, where overlapping imaging views allows an estimate of how far out of alignment the tuberosity is.
+If it is more than 15-20mm it is considered significant, and tibial tubercle transfer may help to alleviate symptoms.

-"TT-TG is one guide to help determine the need for a medializing TTO, although its interpretation is complex and the high rates of subsequent patellofemoral OA in patients treated this way imply that it should be used with caution."
+"TT-TG is one guide to help determine the need for a medializing [tibial tubercle osteotomy], although its interpretation is complex and the high rates of subsequent patellofemoral OA in patients treated this way imply that it should be used with caution."

 Citation: Krishnan H, Eldridge JD, Clark D, Metcalfe AJ, Stevens JM, Mandalia V. Tibial tuberosity-trochlear groove distance: does it measure up?
 Bone Jt Open.
 2022 Mar;3(3):268-274. doi: 10.1302/2633-1462.33.BJO-2021-0107.
 PMID: 35321559; PMCID: PMC8965791.